Smartforms2022/Smartforms/README.md

 Train the model by running the train.sh file.
 This file specifies the location of the image folder, the ground truth file, the train/val/test split file, and the directory to which the weights should be saved.
 You may modify the paths in this file as necessary.
 If None is specified for the train/val/test split file, the code will generate a new split.

 ## Testing ##
-Run the test.sh file to validate the model.
-Weights for the trained models are included in the Weights folder.
+Run the test.sh file to validate the model, weights for the trained models are included in the Weights folder.
 You may modify the paths in this file as necessary.